sergey-nechaev/devdocs/test/integration/annotations/magento-app-area.md

 ## Fallback sequence

 1. Test annotation
-2. Test case annotation
+1. Test case annotation
-3. Default application area, which is `global`
+1. Default application area, which is `global`

 ## Test case annotation

 A test case annotation enables the specified application area for all tests in the test case.

-{:.bs-callout .bs-callout-info}
+{:.bs-callout-info}
 Test annotations override test case annotations.

 Example: